wpa-2/Tele_Pi/README.md

 Line 231 with your RAM threshold in %

-YOu might need to insatll these. pip3 install re os logging subprocess time requests psutil threading telegram
+You might need to insatll these. pip3 install re os logging subprocess time requests psutil threading telegram